blossomingiris/next.js-auth/README.md

 User can create or log in to the application using his/her Google or Github provider or using email + password exclusively.
 For security reasons, Auth.js default behavior is to not link accounts from different providers.

 ### Logging In
-User can log in to the application in 2 ways using:
+User can log in to the application in 2 ways using:</br>
 1  Email + password.
 2. Google or Github accounts.